A supplement to the

 The brass squirrel tiller pin used for best

-When we bought the boat the paintwork was dull and badly in need of buffing to remove "dead" paint and polishing to restore the original finish.
+When we bought the boat the paintwork was dull and badly in need of "cutting" to remove "dead" paint then buffing and polishing to restore the original finish.
 This was accomplished a month after we became her owners with a rotary buffer, Mer polish and lots of elbow grease.
 A couple of weeks later the paintwork received another coat of Mer which would last through the winter until spring 2014.
 Even though the paintwork looked much better after polishing we decided to have the boat repainted professionally when finances allowed.

 Before and after buffing and polishing the paintwork